-It’s never to late to start your own seeds.
-Usually I stock up on seed items at Dollar Generals 90% off summer clearance sale.
+It’s never too late to start your own seeds.
+Usually, I stock up on seed items at Dollar Generals 90% off summer clearance sale.
 I will save containers from the year before too.

 I’m frugal and I’m still looking at everything in a new light.
 How can we reuse this?
 How can we make this last?

 I planted more seeds this year, mainly because I’m having two gardens, and well the whole way we grocery shop is now changed.

 I wanted to share with you a peek into some of the containers we are using here on our homestead to start seeds this year.

 If you haven’t started your own seeds yet, you still have time.
 Here is my article on how to get started doing that step by step.

 This year, I tried the PBF Hard coffee- it is so good!
-Sweet so you can only have one at time but a treat.
+Sweet so you can only have one at the time but a treat.
 I shared a few deals on it on Insta and Facebook.